-3. Suppose the Federal Reserve wants to keep the real interest rate constant at some level, \overline{r} .
-Describe whether it needs to increase, decrease or not change the money supply to do this in response to each of the following developments.
+4. Suppose the central bank wants to keep the real interest rate constant at some level, \overline{r} .
+Describe whether it needs to increase, decrease, or not change the money supply to do this in response to each of the following developments.
 Except in part (d), assume that P is permanently fixed at some exogenous level, \overline{P} .